 Subject Credit About the course Developmental Science 発達科学 2 This course is intended for students to seek the essence of human behavioral changes with a focus on cognitive psychology, developmental psychology and linguistics, in order to deepen their understanding.
 In particular, students will learn about the latest research on scientific approaches to understanding a variety of findings in the developmental process of infants.
 The first half of the course will focus on explaining the concept of development in science (Hiroyuki Okada).
 We will also touch upon the modeling of learning mechanisms through a connectionist approach, which has become a hot topic in recent years.
 In the latter half, we will reveal various experimental aspects of its development, by concentrating on language acquisition in infants (Mutsumi Imai).
-Developmental Science Technique 発達科学技法 1 This course provides opportunities to learn and experience various research methods of developmental sciences so that students can apply suggestions from brain research to education, connecting information from linguistics, cognitive psychology, and developmental psychology.
+Developmental Science Technique 発達科学実験法 2 This course provides opportunities to learn and experience various research methods of developmental sciences so that students can apply suggestions from brain research to education, connecting information from linguistics, cognitive psychology, and developmental psychology.
 Students will experience data collection and analysis of questionnaires, surveys, behavioral observations, and behavioral experiments.
 Especially in behavioral observations, we will discuss the correlation between mother-child/child-child social interaction and first/second language acquisition.
 Students will also learn manipulations and acoustic analyses of sounds, which are used in studies of speech perception and production.
 By comparing these multiple research methods, we will discuss appropriate usage of these methods.
-Communication Robot Engineering コミュニケーションロボット工学 2 In the case of communication between human subjects, one tries to estimate what the other party intends to do in order to establish optimal mutual interactions, because the other party is a human being with his/her own will.
-Lectures in Communication Robot Engineering cover theoretical models required for constructing robots that can interact with humans, for the development of cognitive functions and for algorithms for control systems.
-While studying the literature, graduate students introduce and discuss the latest researches, which will be provided by the professors, to learn about the backgrounds and perspectives of researches in the field of communication robot engineering, and about how to read the literature.
-Brain-type Learning Systems 脳型学習システム 2 In the information processing of the brain, any information-integration is related to "learning and memory."
-Therefore, in order to understand high order functions, it is very important to study learning and memory systems.
-In this lecture, learning and memory systems from the synapse level of a single neuron to the network level of neurons are explained.
-The mechanism and dynamics of learning and memory are introduced from both the experimental side and the theoretic side.
-In addition, the relation between information representation and the memory function in the brain will be touched upon.
-Furthermore, the latest knowledge about learning and memory will be presented.
-Parallel Information Processing パラレル情報処理解析学 2 To understand information processing in the brain, it is necessary to analyze functional spike activities of many neurons which are simultaneously measured through a multi-neuronal recording technique.
-In this lecture, students will learn the basics and applications of this multi-neuronal recording technique, focusing in particular on classical and up-to-date researches on the mechanism of spatial cognition and memory by hippocampal neurons in rats.
-The students will also have a simulated experience to review an original paper as a reviewer with scientific insight and criticism.
+Brain Sciences Research Method I (Research Survey) 脳科学研究法 I(研究サーベイ) 2 The goal of doctorate course research is to aim at a truly original study by seeking novel findings, innovative technique, or sophisticated theories in a specific field of brain science.
+To achieve this, students have to have broad knowledge of past and current researches, available and effective techniques, and most importantly, future directions of the field.
+In this class, students will obtain sufficient knowledge to design their own studies appropriately, by searching, reading, and understanding valuable literature in brain science.
+Brain Sciences Research Method II (Research Planning) 脳科学研究法I(研究計画) 2 Scientific research is a methodology, which provides new experiences from which new knowledge is also deduced, by conducting well-organized experiments, analyzing their results and inspecting these results carefully.
+In order to clarify the differences between newly obtained knowledge and conventional knowledge, it is necessary to design a well-organized plan and to carry out experiments according to this plan for the achievement of one's own purposes.
+This class provides methodology that allows students to establish their own projects by themselves through discussion with instructors.
+It is required to complete the "Brain Sciences Method I (Research Survey)" course to take this course.
+Brain Sciences Research Method III (Data Analysis) 脳科学研究法団 (データ解析) 2 Natural phenomena generally look stochastic unless all of the causes are controlled.
+There are uncontrollable internal states in the brain.
+Therefore, a stochastic view is inevitable to understand the brain through experimental data.
+Methods to infer objective conclusions from finite observations are required to understand stochastic phenomena.
+In this class, we discuss statistical methods to infer an objective conclusion from specific experimental data obtained by proper experiments in brain science and discuss approaches to construct testable hypotheses.
+It is required to complete the two courses: "Brain Sciences Research Method I (Research Survey)" and "Brain Sciences Research Method II (Research Planning)" to take this course.